isomerpages/moe-scgs/_ndlp/FAQs.md

 The PLD is for the purpose of teaching and learning and parents and students are strongly encouraged to review the apps before they download them onto the device.

-**Q12.
+**Q13.
 What happens to the device after my child/ward graduates?**

 The school will uninstall the device management applications (DMA) from the devices upon students’ graduation, and students will have full control and personal ownership over their devices afterwards.
 If the student’s device needs to be installed with DMA in JC/MI, it can be reinstated.

 **For more information please email us at [scgss@moe.edu.sg](mailto:scgss@moe.edu.sg)**

-Updated as of 20 December 2021
+Updated as of 17 January 2023